rebeccacombs/cbr-to-kepub/webapp/SECURITY-REVIEW.md

 - ✅ All sensitive files in `.gitignore`
 - ✅ Dependencies are production-ready
 - ✅ Configuration files are safe
-- ✅ No debug code or console.logs with sensitive data
+- ✅ No server-side processing (no API routes)

 ### Deployment Notes
-- Environment variables (like `BLOB_READ_WRITE_TOKEN`) should be set in Vercel dashboard, not in code
-- The app works without Blob storage (optional feature)
-- All user data is processed in-memory or in temporary Blob storage (auto-cleaned)
+- This is a **static Next.js site** - no serverless functions
+- No environment variables needed
+- No file size limits (no file uploads)
+- All processing happens locally via downloaded Python script

 ## 📝 Recommendations